skythebro/SkanksAIO/README.md

 ---

 ### DISCLAIMER
-- I cannot guarantee it will work on linux hosted servers!
+- I cannot guarantee it will work on docker hosted servers!

 ```ini
 [Announcements]